 Who won?
-Iowa caucus disaster highlights why the process is a mess
+Iowa Caucuses disaster highlights why the process is a mess

 You had one job.

-The Iowa caucuses essentially collapsed in confusion when state party officials were unable to report any results.
+The Iowa Caucuses essentially collapsed in confusion when state party officials were unable to report any results.

 It was a colossal failure on Monday night that will only fuel the criticism of the state’s first-in-the-nation role, with rules so complicated that journalists had trouble explaining them and the Democratic apparatus couldn’t even count the votes.